State Policy & Budget Issues

 - "This budget includes more than $8 million dollars in additional resources to provide health care coverage to more than 9,300 additional children through CHIP."

-- $7.119 million to expanded subsidized child care services for for approximately 1,400 additional children of low-income families.
+- $7.119 million to expand subsidized child care services for approximately 1,400 additional children of low-income families.
 (Include $3 million in annualized savings from the consolidation of CCIS are reinvested to provide subsidized child care services)

 - $3 million for child care quality enhancements to further improve the quality of child care services through enhanced incentives for providers participating in Rising Stars Initiative.